-Gary LaFree is Professor of Criminology and Criminal Justice and Director of the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
+Gary LaFree is Professor of Criminology and Criminal Justice and the Founding Director of the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
 He received his Ph.D. in Sociology from Indiana University in 1979.

 While at the University of Maryland, LaFree has been a founding member of the Democracy Collaborative and an invited member of the National Consortium of Violence Research.
 Before joining the faculty at Maryland, LaFree served as the Chair of the Sociology and Criminology Department at the University of New Mexico for six years and as the Director of the New Mexico Criminal Justice Statistics Analysis Center for 13 years.
 LaFree was appointed by the Governor of New Mexico to chair the State Crime and Juvenile Justice Coordinating Council—a position that he filled for four years.